byunghyun23/GSAFE/README.md

-# Global Convolutional Neural Networks With Self-Attention for Fisheye Image Rectification
+# Global Convolutional Neural Networks With Self-Attention for Fisheye Image Rectification (IEEE Access)

 ## Introduction
 This is a TensorFlow implementation for Global Convolutional Neural Networks With Self-Attention for Fisheye Image Rectification.